cloudflare/cloudflare-docs/content/workers/testing/integration-testing.md

 {{<Aside type="note">}}

-If you have been using the test environments from Minflare 2 for integration testing and want to migrate to our Vitest integration, read this [migration guide](/workers/testing/vitest-integration/get-started/migrate-from-miniflare-2/) for more information.
+If you have been using the test environments from Minflare 2 for integration testing and want to migrate to Cloudflare's Vitest integration, refer to the [Migrate from Miniflare migration guide](/workers/testing/vitest-integration/get-started/migrate-from-miniflare-2/) for more information.

 {{</Aside>}}